 Meeting with the rotation preceptor on the morning of the first day to review the rotation objectives/activities and calendar

-A one day orientation in the microbiology lab and will in return provide a short 15min presentation to the lab technologist on an antimicrobial drug or drug class (to be discussed with preceptor).

-Prepare for and attend patient care rounds
+A 2 hr orientation in the microbiology lab

+½ day spent with the IV pharmacist and technician with review of the dispensing and monitoring processes for home IV patientsDaily attendance for up to 1 hour in the OPAT clinic

 Daily meeting with preceptor to review patients and care plans

 Daily meeting with preceptor to review chosen topic for discussion (usually relevant to patient cases)

-Other activities as agreed upon by preceptor and student (e.g. metrics, patient quality and safety, AS meetings/seminars etc.)
+Other activities as agreed upon by preceptor and student (e.g. metrics, patient quality and safety, AMS meetings/seminars etc.)

+Present a patient case or lead a journal club for pharmacists at NRGH

 PRECEPTOR CONTACT TIME

 1. The preceptor will spend a minimum of two hours per day with the resident discussing patient cases and approaches to identification, prevention, and resolution of drug-related problems, development of therapeutic plans, and development of monitoring plans.
-This will not include time spent with the resident during patient care rounds.

 2. The preceptor will spend a minimum of three hours per week with the resident discussing select therapeutic disease states.